 Yes, You Can Still Pitch Your Songs EVEN When You're Signed to an Exclusive Library!

-If you're wondering, "can I still promote and pitch my music if I'm signed to an Exclusive Representation Deal with a music library?"
+If you've ever wondered: "Can I still promote and pitch my songs if I'm signed to an Exclusive Representation Deal with a music library?"

 And guess what...
 You Should!!